 - We will only empty bins that have closed lids and no extra waste will be taken.

 We collect your used batteries.
 Put your used household batteries in any bag, place on any colour bin, any week and we will recycle them.
 Find out what batteries we collect.

 For a small charge we can collect your large household items.

 If there are five or more people in a household or where two or more children are in nappies, you may be entitled to an extra grey bin.
 We will need to check to your waste to find out what your need is.

 We understand that not everyone is able to manage a wheeled bin, so we offer an assisted collection service.
 If you are struggling with your bin, contact us online and a waste advisor will decide whether we can help you out.
 Please note that if you live with an able-bodied person then you will not be offered an assisted collection.

-If your bin has been missed, complete our online report a problem form to contact us.
+If your bin has been missed, complete our missed collection form.
 However, if you have forgotten to put your bin out, you will need to wait until the next collection day, or take your refuse to your nearest Household Waste Recycling Centre.

-If your bin goes missing, complete our online missing bin form or contact us.
+If your bin goes missing, complete our missing bin form.
 We’ll investigate what happened, and hopefully be able to find it.
 If your bin is damaged, it will generally be replaced free of charge.
 If the damage is as a result of misuse, you have to pay for a replacement.